imdadul39/6amtech-task/README.md

 - Custom admin menu with contact form
 - REST API endpoint to insert contacts
 - Stores data in custom table `wp_contact_list`
-- Includes assets enqueue only on plugin page
+- Includes assets enqueue only on the plugin page
 - Clean and secure code using WordPress standards

 ## ⚙️ Installation

-1. Download the plugin ZIP or clone the repository into your WordPress plugins directory:
+1. Download the plugin ZIP.
+2. Install the plugin.